 - Put the apple pieces, spinach, lemon juice, oats, and the cup of water into a blender.

 Oats are recommended for almost any kind of diet.
 The king of grains is your heart’s best friend and great for many reasons.
 It helps you regulate your cholesterol and triglyceride levels, lose weight, and gives you an energy boost.

 What’s their secret?
 Their soluble and insoluble fiber.

 The beta-glucan and mucilage in oats optimize the metabolism of cholesterol and triglycerides.
 It’s truly amazing.

 5. The combination of avocado and watermelon

-The best way to get these nutrients is to combine a little less than half an avocado with a serving of watermelon.
-You’ll be treating your body to fiber, potassium, magnesium, vitamin C, and more!
+The best way to consume all these nutrients is to combine a little less than half an avocado with a serving of watermelon.
+You’ll be treating your body to fiber, potassium, magnesium, Vitamin C, and more!

 Variety and moderation is always the key.

 6. Apples and walnuts